BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_3_Sending_an_Automated_Multisig.md

 ## Create a Multisig Address in Your Wallet

-In order to make funds sent to multisig addresses easier to spend, you need to have done some prep using the `addmultisigaddress` command.
+In order to make funds sent to multisig addresses easier to spend, you just need to do some prep using the `addmultisigaddress` command.
 It's probably not what you'd want to do if you were writing multisig wallet programs, but if you were just trying to receive some funds by hand, it might save you some hair-pulling.

 ### Collect the Keys

-You start off creating P2PKH addresses and retrieving public keys as usual, for each user who will be part of the multisig:
+You start off creating P2PKH addresses and retrieving public keys, as usual, for each user who will be part of the multisig:
 ```
 machine1$ address3=$(bitcoin-cli getnewaddress)
 machine1$ echo $address3